projectcalico/calico/security/adopt-zero-trust.md

 What you should do is include the NetworkPolicy as part of those deployment config artifacts.
 In some organizations, these artifacts are in the same repo as the source code, and in others they reside in a separate repo, but the principle is the same: you manage policy change control as commits to the deployment configuration.
 This config then works its way through the delivery pipeline and is finally applied to the running Kubernetes cluster.

 Your developers will likely require training and support from the security team in order to get policy correct at first.
 Many trained developers are not used to thinking about network security.
 The logical controls expressed in network policy are simple compared with the flexibility they have in source code, so the primary support they will need from you is around the proper security mindset and principles of Zero Trust Networks.
-You can apply a default deny policy in your cluster to ensure that developers can’t simply forget to apply their own whitelisted policy.
+You can apply a default deny policy in your cluster to ensure that developers can't simply forget to apply their own whitelisted policy.

 You may wish to review every security policy change request (aka pull request in git workflows) at first.
 If you do, then be sure you have time allotted, and consider rolling out Zero Trust Network policies incrementally, one application or service at a time.
 As development teams gain confidence you can pull back and have them do their own reviews.
 Security professionals can do spot checks on change requests or entire policies to ensure quality remains high in the long term.